pmannino5/LA_Redlining_CRA/README.md

 # la_redlining

-Part of a project for a class
+This is a python notebook with data and figures I created for a statistics class.